COVID-19 pandemic in Montana: March 17–18

 Bishop Austin Vetter of the Roman Catholic Diocese of Helena announced on March 17 that all public Masses and related gatherings in the diocese would be banned until further notice.
 During a press conference, Governor Bullock announced an additional case in the state.
 He also announced that small businesses would be able to apply for Small Business Administration (SBA) loans and uninsured Montanans would have the cost of their coronavirus tests covered.

 Late March 18, Governor Bullock's office announced two more positive cases in Montana, which increased the cases to 12 in the state.
 The patients were a Missoula County man in his 50s and a Gallatin County man in his 60s.

 March 20–21

 On March 20, Governor Bullock announced measures that would close all sit-down and dine-in food services, all alcoholic beverage businesses, casinos, and other businesses that serve groups of people at one time.
 The closure began at 8:00 p.m. that same day and last until midnight on March 28.

 By March 21, the Montana Department of Public Health confirmed an additional 6 cases, bringing the total to 27 cases of coronavirus in the state of Montana.
 Three additional cases were confirmed in Cascade County on the evening of March 21, bringing the total number of cases to at least 30.

-May 2020

-May 14

-A survey by WalletHub comparing increases in unemployment claims between US states and D.C. found Montana to be the "least affected" state in the US for COVID-19-related unemployment claims.